AGhost-7/docker-dev/readme.md

 `aghost7/rust-dev:stable` is the only current tag available.
 - `py-dev`: Python configuration with autocomplete for python.
 `aghost7/py-dev:2.7` is the only image available for now.
+- `scala-dev`: Scala configuration with ensime server.
+It is strongly recommended to keep the ivy cache somewhere (`~/.iv2/cache`) on your host file system.
+Ivy is extremely slow at resolving dependencies.
+There is only a `latest` tag for the scala image.

 ## Vim Configuration
 Vim configurations are broken down into three parts: